In Charges, set the percentage of the state fee schedule (if available), or create your own Charges for all or some of the services you bill.

 History displays the complete history of the creation and edits to the Custom Charges.

-Step 16.
-Enter the information, then click ‘Add’
+Step 17.
+Enter the procedure code information, then click ‘Add’

 You can edit the Charge Per Unit, or deactivate the Procedure Code from your Charges.